MattiWheels/Todo-Django-App/README.md

 # Features

+- Lists all todo items from a database.
 - Add items to the todo list.
-- Delete item from list
+- Delete item from the todo list.